FFTAI/teleoperation/README.md

 Welcome to `teleoperation`, the Fourier Advanced Robot Teleoperation System (F.A.R.T.S.)!
 This system enables real-time humanoid robot control using a VR headset and hand tracking.
 While primarily designed for Fourier GRX series robots, it's adaptable for other robots too.
 It supports various cameras like Depthai Oak, Intel RealSense, and generic USB cameras, and includes data collection features for imitation learning and VLA.

+## 🗺️ Roadmap

+- [] Add more documentation for the data collection and docker installation.
+- [] Support Fourier 12 DOFhand with tactile sensors.
+- [] Add tutorial for adding new emobiments.
+- [] Switch to structured configs.

 ## 🛍 Prerequisites